gddk/solarshed/README.md

 See [7_temperature](7_temperature/) for all the details of getting the temperature monitor sending data every minute to graphite.

+UPDATE: all writing to graphite is done with [solarshed_controller.py](solarshed_controller.py) now.

 ## Grafana alerting to PagerDuty

 To setup the alerting, with your PagerDuty account, go into the Services area, then the Service, then Integrations and "Add a new integration to this service".
 Copy the Integration key into Grafana.
 Then setup the alerts in the graphs like this.